 A mattress needs to be thick enough to provide both support and pressure relief at the same time.
 All-foam mattresses can be thinner with high-density foam in the base.
-Hybrid mattresses are thicker in order to house the effective pocket coils and well-performing comfort layers.
+Hybrid mattresses are thicker to house the wrapped coils and comfort layers.

 What is a good mattress thickness?

-Another consideration is durability.
-As a general rule, thicker mattresses can last a little longer, because they have more components to share the stress.
+Another consideration is mattress durability.
+As a general rule, thicker mattresses can last a little longer because they have more components to share the stress.
 You can also consider using a mattress protector to help your mattress last longer.

 Before you choose a mattress, be sure to take the mattress thickness into account.
 Purple has four mattresses with their own thickness and design.
 The hybrid models are thicker than the original foam-based Purple Mattress, but each has a Purple GelFlex Grid layer in varying thicknesses.